GALLOP GERTIE FOR A GOOD CAUSE

 Complimentary downloadable high resolution race photos

-Custom finisher medal
+Custom finisher medal (for half marathon participants)

 Half Marathon Pace Team courtesy of the Super Pacers!